How Often Should I Take My Dog To The Vet

 So now you know how often you should take your dog to the vet: at least once a year!
 Always ask your trusted vet to give you some inputs about this!

-_________________________Are you still using plastic bags to pick up your dog's poop?
+Are you still using plastic bags to pick up your dog's poop?
 These take around 50 years to degrade.
-Better use compostable dog poop bags._________________________
+Better use compostable dog poop bags.

 What You Need to Know About Taking Your Dog to the Vet